 Each index’s “Dollar Price” equals the average of the composite CRT security prices, weighted by the amount outstanding of each CRT security in the index.
 “Dollar Prices” are rebalanced on the 25th day of each month, or the next business day if the 25th falls on a weekend or holiday.

-Both charts reflect our modeled expectations of five-year cumulative net losses for all CAS issuances made by Fannie Mae from 2013 to the present had such issuances been made during the 2001 recession (left-hand-side chart) and the GFC (right-hand-side chart).
+Both charts reflect our modeled expectations of five-year cumulative net losses for all CAS issuances made by Fannie Mae from 2013 to the present had such issuances been made during (a) the 2001 recession and (b) the GFC.
 For the avoidance of doubt, Fannie Mae did not issue CAS during the 2001 recession or the GFC; these charts reflect our expectations of how various CAS issuances may have hypothetically performed during the 2001 recession and GFC based on known default rates and collateral characteristics.
 We assumed an issuance date of June 1, 2001 and December 1, 2007 for modeling the hypothetical performance of CAS securities during the 2001 recession and GFC, respectively.
 Each line reflects the cumulative net loss we modeled for each CAS issuance in the sample, assuming conditions similar to those experienced during the 2001 recession and GFC.